UnFazed41/S3-bucket-static-website-blackbucks-proj/README.md

 ## Project Description
-This is a more advanced version of a static website hosted on Amazon S3.
+This is a static website hosted on Amazon S3.
 It contains multiple styled pages, a simulated contact form, navigation, and a custom 404 page.

 ## Objectives
 - Host a responsive and styled static website on S3.